City University of New York, Graduate Center, M.Phil. 1993, Ph.D. 1996 with Distinction, Program in Sociology.

 “Dream…or Nightmare?
 Reimagining Politics in an Age of Fantasy,” invited talk, NYPL, Webster Branch, New York City, December 18, 2018.

-“Assessing the Impact of Artistic Activism,” invited presentation, Toronto Arts Council and Foundation, Ontario Trillium Foundation, Calgary Arts Development (via remote), December 13, 2018.
+“Assessing the Impact of Artistic Activism,” invited presentation, Toronto Arts Council and Foundation, Ontario Trillium Foundation, Calgary Arts Development (via video), December 13, 2018.

 “Beyond the Fact-Check: Countering Disinformation by Animating the Truth,” invited talk, Institut Pratique du Journalisme, Paris, France, December 6, 2018